 Market Outlook

-The market in the USA for Automated Breast Ultrasound Systems (ABUS) is quite rapidly fastened up with the beautiful incidence of breast cancer and the problems faced by mammogram-based ways in detecting tumors in the dense breast tissue.
+The market in the USA for Automated Breast Ultrasound Systems (ABUS) is growing rapidly with the increasing incidence of breast cancer and the problems faced by mammogram-based methods in detecting tumors in dense breast tissue.

 It is when ABUS is introduced that the images can be as clear of a quality conducive to providing adequate detection rates.
 The high price and the need for special training are obstacles to mass acceptance.